The By-Cycle Ride

 In Ottawa, the river is not navigable and the Rideau Canal with its locks are a prominent feature of the city.
 Pleasure boats travel along the canal during temperate seasons and the canal becomes a very long ice rink in winter.
 Bytown was a rough and rowdy lumber town before Queen Victoria changed its status as a compromise to settle bickering between politicians in Toronto and Montreal.
 Today it is a sophisticated city with several world-class public attractions, such as the Museum of Civilization, the National Gallery and the National Arts Centre.

-Our point-to-point ride is complete when we reach Parliament Hill in Canada's capital.
-We'll have a full day in Ottawa on July 1.
-There is a return option on July 2.
+This point-to-point ride is complete when we reach Parliament Hill in Canada's capital.

 Distances and Rating